 Since the election of Donald Trump as president of the United States, I have been reading a lot about the American Civil War, which suddenly feels extremely relevant – especially after Charlottesville.
-I recently read David Blight’s Race and Reunion, a study of the memory of the Civil War in the fifty years following the Emancipation Proclamation in 1863, which brilliantly shows how, during that period, a sectional reconciliation took place that was based on Southern terms and thus entrenched racism in America.
-(Also see this piece by Blight on Charlottesville.)
+In my last post, I mentioned David Blight’s Race and Reunion, a study of the memory of the Civil War in the fifty years following the Emancipation Proclamation in 1863.
+It brilliantly shows how, during that period, a sectional reconciliation took place that was based on Southern terms and thus entrenched racism in America.
 But as a foreign policy analyst, I was particularly interested in Blight’s discussion of American imperialism at a time of worsening race relations in 1890s, which it seemed to me raises difficult questions about the relationship between U.S. foreign policy and race relations in America.

 Blight discusses the Spanish-American War of 1898, which led to the U.S. acquisition of Guam and Puerto Rico and was followed by a colonial war in the Philippines that lasted until 1903 – during which Rudyard Kipling famously urged the United States to “take up the White Man’s Burden” (1899).
 Blight writes that the war with Spain “made America a world power” but also “exposed the racial paradoxes of the American reunion” and exacerbated racial tensions.
 He shows that the war was a key moment in the sectional reconciliation as North and South united against a common external foe.
 The Atlanta Constitution said it was the “culmination of the reconciliation that commenced at Appomattox.”
 A cartoon published in a Chicago newspaper showed a Confederate soldier and a Union soldier standing next to each other, gazing at a burning Cuba.